awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-resource-data-sync.md

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

-1. \(Optional\) If you want to encrypt the sync, run the following command to verify that the bucket policy is enforcing the KMS key requirement\.
+1. \(Optional\) If you want to encrypt the sync, run the following command to verify that the bucket policy is enforcing the AWS KMS key requirement\.

 ------
 #### [ Linux & macOS ]